Teaching & Learning

 - All lessons start with a retrieval activity to review prior learning

 - We use regular low-stakes quizzing

-- Students are given knowledge organisers to accompany each topic and these help them understand the big picture, see how the topic fits together and build their schema
+- Students are given knowledge organisers to accompany each topic.
+These help them understand the big picture, see how the topic fits together and build their schema

 - We build in regular opportunities for students to re-present and practice what they have learnt